Sonia2016/DataVisualizationProject3/README.md

 ##### Next meeting Monday 21st 2:30pm

 ### Second Meeting - November 21st
-Discuss about what we did and deliever what we done so far, you can check them in our action list
+Discuss about what we did and deliever what we done so far, you can check them in our action list.
+We talked and prepared the first draft of our visualization and made decision to work on which data/categories/studies.

+- [X] Finalize the data in webservice - Jeff
+- [X] Working on parallel cordinate for each study - Maede
+- [X] Working with gene detail/ location of the gene/ statistics of the special gene on four studies- Sonia

 ##### Next meeting Friday 25th 2:00pm